AdamDavidson1/4klift/docs/README.md

 cqlsh> _
 ```

-Once connected to Cassandra, add the Keyspace `collector`:
+Now that you are connected to Cassandra, add the `collector` Keyspace:

 ```
 cqlsh> CREATE KEYSPACE collector WITH replication = {'class': 'SimpleStrategy', 'replication_factor': '1'};
 cqlsh> _
 ```

-Use the new [Keyspace].
+Use the new [Keyspace]:

 ```
 cqlsh> USE collector;
 cqlsh:collector> _
 ```

-## 3. Create a [Table] in the new collector keyspace.
+## 3. Create a [table] in the new collector keyspace.

-Use a text editor to design a **log** table then cut-and-paste the new table create statement into [cqlsh].
+Use a text editor to design a **log** table, then cut-and-paste the new table create statement into [cqlsh].
 Use
 the following example if you are following along with this tutorial.

 ```